chong50/SmartSolar-DataVisualizationAnalysisMachineLearning/README.md

 # Smart Solar - Data Visualization, Optimization, Analysis
 ## Data Modeling and Analysis
-##### This repository comprises of the full progress report
+##### This repository outlines the subsytem's full progress report on planning, implementation and result of c
 ## Features
-- Importing of Data from remote server
+- Importing the Data
-- Visualization of Data
+- Visualization of Time-Series Data
-- Normalization of Inputs and Output transformation before Deep Learning
+- Computation of Load Consumption Graph and Power Generation Curve
+- Normalizing Input data and Transforming Outputs to save as ANN 'Machine Learning' Dataset
-- Process of Artificial Neural Network including code
+- Process of Artificial Neural Network and infrastructure code
+- Model Visualization and Computation of Error
-- Com
+-